Vyral/elrod-hedenborg/_posts/2019-02-14-dominate-your-day.md

 The first section of the document contains space to record up to three different projects and the steps involved in each.

-Below this, there is a section where you can timeblock your top 6 must-do money-making activities for the day.
-In general, the order and content of these tasks is up to you, but the first two slots should be definitely be devoted to business development and lead follow-up. **In total, the six items contained in this section of the document should consume about six hours of your day.**
+Below this, there is a section where you can time block your top six must-do money-making activities for the day.
+In general, the order and content of these tasks is up to you, but the first two slots should definitely be devoted to business development and lead follow-up. **In total, the six items contained in this section of the document should consume about six hours of your day.**

 {% include pullquote.html %}